-Except for the capital of Greece, Athens is also a transportation hub, as it has an International Airport and it is located so close to the port of Piraeus, the main gateway to the Greek islands.
-In the region of Attica, there are two more ports, Rafina and Lavrion, that also serve ferries to the Greek islands.
+Except for the capital of Greece, Athens is also a transportation hub, as it hosts an International Airport and is located very close to the port of Piraeus, the main gateway to the islands.
+In the region of Attica, there are two more ports, Rafina and Lavrion, where ferries to the Greek islands depart from.